 In this Act, subject to the context —

-“Court” means a Judge of the Supreme Court.
+Court means a Judge of the Supreme Court.

-“Escheated property” means real or personal property the subject of an order of escheat.
+Escheated property means real or personal property the subject of an order of escheat.

-“Order of escheat” means an order made under this Act declaring that property has become the property of the Crown by way of escheat.
+Order of escheat means an order made under this Act declaring that property has become the property of the Crown by way of escheat.

 [3.
 Omitted under the Reprints Act 1984 s.
 7(4)(f).]